castorini/anserini/docs/elastirini.md

 ## Indexing and Retrieval: MS MARCO Passage

-We can replicate the [BM25 Baselines on MS MARCO (Passage)](experiments-msmarco-passage.md) in a similar way.
+We can replicate the [BM25 Baselines on MS MARCO (Passage)](experiments-msmarco-passage.md) results in a similar way.
 First, set up the proper schema using [this config](../src/main/resources/elasticsearch/index-config.msmarco-passage.json):

 ```bash